icshwi/essdm_scripts/README.md

-# Don't use this repo in order to duplicate DM
+# Don't use this repo

 essdm_scripts (Archived)
 ======